-FBX training system is scientifically designed to burn fat, lose weight in half the time while leaving your body in a state of elevated metabolism called “afterburn.”*
+Fat Burn Xtreme (FBX) training system is scientifically designed to burn fat, and lose weight in half the time while leaving your body in a state of elevated metabolism called “afterburn.”*

-“Afterburn” or what’s is commonly known as excess post-exercise oxygen consumption or “EPOC.” is the state of heightened metabolism that takes place after a vigorous workout when a level of intensity is maintained.
-Scientific studies show that It increases the metabolic rate for 38 hours so your burning extra calories after your workout.*
+“Afterburn,” or what is commonly known as excess post-exercise oxygen consumption or “EPOC.” is the state of heightened metabolism that takes place after a vigorous workout when a level of intensity is maintained.
+Scientific studies show that It increases the metabolic rate for 38 hours, so your burn extra calories after your workout.*

 Time is precious, and we all wish we had more of it.
-A matter of fact, lack of time is a common excuse for not working out but as it turns out, time wasn’t the problem it was the solution.
+As a matter of fact, lack of time is a common excuse for not working out, but as it turns out, time wasn’t the problem; it was the solution.

 Let me tell you – BENEFITS WENT THROUGH THE ROOF!!!